eCampaigning overview training

 - Social Media & Mobile

 This is a content-rich day that focuses on the key factors for successful e-campaigning.
 There are no workshops since the eCampaigning Forum event on the following days offers these.
-Be prepared to have a head full of ideas yet a solid understanding of to do next.
+Be prepared to have a head full of ideas yet a solid understanding of what to do next.

 An intense comprehensive overview of e-campaigning that provides a strong framework for e-campaigning strategy, planning, implementation and continuous learning.
 Perfect for campaigners, fundraisers, digital producers and others involved in planning and implementing campaigns via digital channels.